How to Start an Amazon Business | How to Launch a Product on Amazon

 The Basics of the Amazon or FBA Business

-Alongside Amazon optimisation, we own an SEO agency.
+Alongside Amazon optimisation, we also own an SEO agency.
 One of the first things you learn is that Google loves relevancy such as on-page, links, all that good stuff.
 Google ranks the most relevant site 1st and they hate SEOs who try to “game the system.”
 Amazon is completely different.

 Amazon does not care about links, they care about 1 single thing…